 See Also: Best 25 Nelson Mandela Quotes

 Not only has Mandela’s story been based on his political struggles but also on his contribution to the welfare of mankind globally.
-South Africans hold him in respect and have a penchant for referring to him as Madiba, also Tata which embodies a father among the Xhosa people.
-Thus he was referred to as “father of the nation” because of his substantial role in the pre-independence political resistance and the post apartheid contributions in the wake to freedom.
+South Africans hold him in respect and have a penchant for referring to him as Madiba, also Tata, which embodies a ‘father’ among the Xhosa people.
+Thus, he was referred to as “father of the nation” because of his substantial role in the pre-independence political resistance and the post-apartheid contributions in the wake of freedom.
 The racial segregation government had tarnished his name with reprehensible acts of terrorism and as a communist.
 Notwithstanding his suffering in political persecution, he received global acclaim for his vehement opposition to colonialism and apartheid.
-Before his death, he received more than two hundred and forty international honors, key among them: Soviet Order of Lenin and he was also among the very few South Africans to receive the Nobel Peace Prize which was bestowed on him in 1993.
+Before his death, he received more than two hundred and forty international honours, key among them: Soviet Order of Lenin and he was also among the very few South Africans to receive the Nobel Peace Prize which was bestowed on him in 1993.
 Due to the long struggle that led to the lifting of the ban against the ANC by F.W. de Klerk in the early 90’s, Mandela was released from jail and a wave of freedom began to sweep across South Africa.

-Mandela had numerous talents, he also did a number of works that are still very much appreciated at the global arena of literary materials, the Long Walk to Freedom reveals a lot about him.
-For example in the book, he states that his teacher coined the term Nelson for him on the first day to school.
+Mandela had numerous talents, he also did a number of works that are still very much appreciated in the global arena of literary materials, the Long Walk to Freedom reveals a lot about him.
+For example in the book, he states that his teacher coined the term Nelson for him on the first day of school.